Non-EU citizens - renewal of the residence permit

 If you are a non-EU citizen you can renew your residence permit from 30 days before its expiration date.
 It is strongly recommended to apply for the renewal before the deadline.

-In order to collect the kit for the application submission and for support in filling out the application form, you can go to box n.
-12 at the Department of International Affairs, where cultural mediators will assist you.
+In order to collect the kit for the application submission and for support in filling out the application form, at Politecnico you can go to the Immigration Desk, where cultural mediators will assist you.
+The service is upon appointment and it is free of charge.

 The service is upon appointment and it is free of charge.
 You can also receive assistance at any Patronato office.